-In this study, we developed a spectrophotometric method for the rapid determination of pulp kappa number through direct measurements of the permanganate concentrations in pulp-permanganate reaction solutions.
-Unlike the study by Li and Gellerstedt [6] that used weak acidification as in standard kappa testing methods [1, 10], we proposed the use of strong acidification to prevent the precipitation of $MnO_2$ .
-As a result, spectral interference from the precipitated $MnO_2$ was eliminated and reaction (1a) then becomes the dominant oxidation reaction.
-Furthermore, we accurately determined the representative pulp oxidation reaction time and the final excess permanganate in the reacting solution from the measured permanganate absorption spectral intensities.
+In this study, we developed a spectrophotometric method for the rapid determination of pulp kappa number through direct measurement of the permanganate concentration in pulp-permanganate reaction solutions.
+Unlike the study by Li and Gellerstedt [6] that used weak acidification as in standard kappa testing methods [1, 10], we proposed the use of strong acidification to prevent the precipitation of MnO2.
+As a result, spectral interference from the precipitated MnO2 was eliminated and reaction (1a) then becomes the dominant oxidation reaction.
+Furthermore, we accurately determined a representative pulp oxidation reaction time and the final excess permanganate in the reaction solution from the measured permanganate absorption spectral intensities.
 We then directly determined pulp kappa numbers of several pulp samples using the permanganate absorption data without calibration and corrections.
-Because of strong acidification, we were able to eliminate the effect of the amount of excess permanganate or the mass of the pulp sample on measured kappa number.
+Because of strong acidification, we were able to eliminate the effect of the amount of excess permanganate or the mass of the pulp sample on the measured kappa number.
+The focus of the present research was to develop a method that can obtain kappa numbers consistent with existing methods because of the practical importance of the kappa number.
+Therefore, this study did not address the effect of oxidation reactions of compounds other than lignin, such as hexenuronic acid, on measured kappa number.